-2. CHOOSING AN OBJECTIVE FUNCTION
+III.
+CHOOSING AN OBJECTIVE FUNCTION

-Every optimization problem consists of an objective function, constraint set and variables.
+In this section, we use optimization as a modeling language to formalize traffic management.
+Every optimization problem consists of an objective function, a constraint set and variables.
 For traffic management, by having both routing and source rate as optimization variables, we have the most flexibility in resource allocation.
 In our problem, the constraint is that link load does not exceed capacity.
 The objective function remains to be designed.
-In this section, we start with an objective of maximizing aggregate user utility, but simulations reveal its solution converges slowly and is sensitive to step size.
-In addition, maximizing utility leads to bottlenecks in the network, making the network fragile to traffic bursts.
-To address practical challenges, we select an objective which balances maximizing user utility with minimizing operator's cost function.
+We first propose an objective that maximizes aggregate user utility, but simulations reveal the solution converges slowly and is sensitive to stepsize.
+In addition, maximizing user utility leads to bottlenecks in the network, making the network fragile to traffic bursts.
+To address these practical challenges, we design an objective which balances maximizing user utility with minimizing operator's cost function.

-2.1 Maximizing Aggregate Utility: DUMP
+A. Maximizing Aggregate Utility: DUMP

 One natural objective for the traffic management system is to maximize aggregate user utility, where utility $U_i(x_i)$ is a measure of "happiness" of source-destination pair i (referred to as source i in this paper) as a function of the total transmission rate $x_i$ .
-U is a concave, non-negative, increasing and twice-differentiable function, e.g. $\log(x_i)$ , that can also represent the elasticity of the traffic or determine fairness of resource allocation.
-This is the objective implicitly achieved by TCP congestion control today [4, 5].
+U is a concave, non-negative, increasing and twicedifferentiable function, e.g. $\log(x_i)$ , that can also represent the elasticity of the traffic or determine fairness of resource allocation.
+This is the objective implicitly achieved by TCP congestion control today [5], [6].
 We represent the routing by matrix $R{li}$ that captures the fraction of source i's flow that traverses link l, and we let $c_l$ denote the capacity of link l.
-As proposed in [6, 7], the resulting optimization problem is:
+As proposed in [13], [14], the resulting optimization problem is: